Skip to main content

 Developing new plugins

 To develop a new plugin, you must add @finos/git-proxy as a peer dependency.
-The main app (also known as the "host application") exports the following extension points:
+The plugin & proxy classes can then be imported from @finos/git-proxy via the following extension points:

-• @finos/git-proxy/src/plugin/PushActionPlugin: execute as an action in the proxy chain during a git push
+• Use this class to execute as an action in the proxy chain during a git push

-• @finos/git-proxy/src/plugin/PullActionPlugin: execute as an action in the proxy chain during a git fetch
+• Use this class to execute as an action in the proxy chain during a git fetch

-• @finos/git-proxy/src/proxy/actions/Step and @finos/git-proxy/src/proxy/actions/Action: internal classes which act as carriers for git state during proxying.
-Plugins should modify the passed in action for affecting any global state of the git operation and add its own custom Step object to capture the plugin's own internal state (logs, errored/blocked status, etc.)
+• These are internal classes which act as carriers for git state during proxying.
+Plugins should modify the passed in Action for affecting any global state of the git operation and add its own custom Step object to capture the plugin's own internal state (logs, errored/blocked status, etc).

 Please see the sample plugin package included in the repo for details on how to structure your plugin package.